jfgrissom/passport-xumm/README.md

 # Xumm authentication strategy for Passport

 A lib to quickly implement a Xumm wallet strategy for Passport.
+Most of the work related to Auth is handled by Xumm's web services so this strategy provides you a quick way to interact with Xumm's service specifically to signIn.

+This strategy doesn't handle any other signing feature from Xumm other than "SignIn".

 **NOTE:** This is being developed and won't be considered stable until version 1.0.0.